 Some humidifier owners might not even know that their unit has a damper.
 This is a very important part of the device that controls the amount of humidity the house gets and it’s up to you to change its position.

-The damper should be open during winter when it is essential to increase the humidity levels in the house.
+The Honeywell humidifier damper position should be open during winter when it is essential to increase the humidity levels in the house.
 In the summer, the damper should be closed to stop the unit from adding extra moisture into the air and to allow the HVAC to properly dehumidify and cool the rooms.

 Below you will find step-by-step instructions on how to change the damper’s position.